-Description Judgments and Uncertainties Effect if Actual Results Differ From Assumptions Goodwill Goodwill is assessed for impairment annually as of June 30 and as triggering events occur.
+Description Judgments and Uncertainties Effect if Actual Results Differ From Assumptions Description Goodwill Goodwill is assessed for impairment annually as of June 30 and as triggering events occur.
 In July 2014, we concluded that an impairment was required related to the goodwill of the Store Fixtures group, which was formerly part of the Commercial Fixturing & Components segment and is now reported in discontinued operations.
 A non-cash charge of \$108 million was recorded in the second quarter of 2014 for the complete write-off of the goodwill associated with this business.
 In December 2013, we concluded that an impairment was required relating to the goodwill of the Commercial Vehicle Products (CVP) group.
 A non-cash charge of \$63 million was recorded in the fourth quarter of 2013.
-In order to assess goodwill for potential impairment, judgment is required to estimate the fair market value of each reporting unit (which is one level below reportable segments) using the combination of a discounted cash flow model and a market approach using price to earnings ratios for comparable publicly traded companies with characteristics similar to the reporting unit.
 The cash flow model contains uncertainties related to the forecast of future results as many outside economic and competitive factors can influence future performance.
 Margins, sales growth, and discount rates are the most critical estimates in determining enterprise values using the cash flow model.
 The market approach requires judgment to determine the appropriate price to earnings ratio.
-Ratios are derived from comparable publicly-traded companies that operate in the same or similar industry as the reporting unit.
-The remaining goodwill associated with the CVP reporting unit is \$13 million.
-A further decline in the long-term outlook for the business could result in future impairments.
-At December 31, 2014, all reporting units have fair values that exceed carrying value by more than 40%, and have goodwill of \$819 million.
-Information regarding material assumptions used to determine if a goodwill impairment exists can be found in Note C to the Consolidated Financial Statements on page 79.
+Ratios are derived from comparable publicly-traded companies that operate in the same or similar industry as the reporting unit. assumptions used to determine if a goodwill impairment exists can be found in Note C to the Consolidated Financial Statements on page 79.